infinum/android-collar/README.md

     variant = "main" // main by default
 }
 ```
-JSON file has to be formatted in the same way as it is in `Sample` project.
+JSON file has to be formatted in the same way as it is in `sample` project module.
 If you don't want to use this task simply don't specify mandatory data.
 Using this file is just a temporary and fetching the tracking plan will be implemented soon in future releases.